sunnytang00/msteams-project/assumptions.md

 1. The members of a channel are stored in all_members, chronologically ordered.
 2. The owners of a channel are stored in all_owners, chronologically ordered.
 ### `channel_messages_v1`
+1. Messages are stored inside a list, where each element is a message.
 ### `channel_join_v1`
 1. A user can be apart of 0 or more channels.